Cybereason/Logout4Shell/README.md

 However, enabling these system property requires access to the vulnerable servers as well as a restart.
-The [Cybereason](https://www.cybereason.com) research team has developed the following code to _exploits_ the same vulnerability and the payload therein forces the logger to reconfigure itself with the vulnerable setting disabled - this effectively blocks any further attempt to exploit Log4Shell on this server
+The [Cybereason](https://www.cybereason.com) research team has developed the following code that _exploits_ the same vulnerability and the payload therein forces the logger to reconfigure itself with the vulnerable setting disabled - this effectively blocks any further attempt to exploit Log4Shell on this server